Edward Lawson, 4th Baron Burnham: Early life and family

-Edward Lawson was educated at Eton College and Balliol College, Oxford, where he obtained a third-class degree in modern history in 1913 and played Polo for the university.
-In 1910 he was commissioned into the Royal Bucks Hussars, of which his father became Honorary Colonel in 1913.
+Edward Lawson was educated at Eton College and Balliol College, Oxford, where he obtained a third-class degree in modern history in 1913 and played polo for the university.
+In July 1910 he was commissioned into the Royal Bucks Hussars, a cavalry regiment of the recently created Territorial Force (TF), of which his father became honorary colonel in 1913.

-On leaving Oxford, Lawson joined the family newspaper, the Daily Telegraph, as a reporter, first in Paris and then in New York.
+On leaving Oxford, Lawson joined the family newspaper, The Daily Telegraph, as a reporter, first in Paris and then in New York.
 On the outbreak of war in 1914 he returned to the UK to serve with the Royal Bucks Hussars.

-World War I
+First World War

 The Royal Bucks Hussars was embodied on the outbreak of war and went to its war station near Bury St Edmunds, later joining a concentration of mounted troops around Churn on the Berkshire Downs.
 In November the 2nd Mounted Division, of which the Royal Bucks formed part, was sent to guard the East Coast in Norfolk.
 In April 1915 the division was shipped to Egypt, where it was reorganised as a small dismounted division and sent to Gallipoli.

 2nd Mounted Division landed at Suvla Bay on the night of 17/18 August, with Lawson acting as landing officer.
 Three days later it was sent into action at the Battle of Scimitar Hill, when it was intended to push through to the second objective after the main Turkish positions had been captured.
 The Yeomanry moved up at 17.00, marching from their bivouacs across the plain of the Salt Lake, where they 'presented such a target as artillerymen dream of'.
 On reaching Chocolate Hill they paused to reorganise before moving on towards Scimitar Hill through blinding dust and smoke, with little idea of what they were supposed to do and suffering heavy casualties.
 Most of the division halted at Green Hill, but Brigadier-General Lord Longford led his 2nd South Midland Mounted Brigade (including the Royal Bucks Hussars) in a charge over Green Hill and up to the summit of Scimitar Hill.
 Longford was killed, and his men were finally driven from the summit.